Willem Witteveen

 Willem Johannes Witteveen ([ˈʋɪləm joˈɦɑnəs ˈʋɪtəˌveːn]; 5 May 1952 – 17 July 2014) was a Dutch legal scholar, politician, and author.
 He was a law professor at Tilburg University (1990–2014) and a Member of the Senate for the Labour Party (1999–2007; 2013–2014).
 He was also the author of several books about law and politics.
-Witteveen was killed on 17 July 2014 when the flight he was travelling on, Malaysia Airlines Flight 17, was shot down over eastern Ukraine by Russian rebels.
+Witteveen was killed on 17 July 2014 when the flight he was travelling on, Malaysia Airlines Flight 17, was shot down over eastern Ukraine.

 Early life and education

 Willem Johannes Witteveen was born on 5 May 1952 in Rotterdam in the Netherlands.

 He was the son of liberal politician Johan Witteveen and Liesbeth de Vries Feijens.
 He was also the great-grandson of social-democratic politician Floor Wibaut.
 He had three brothers and a sister.

 He went to a public primary Montessori school in Rotterdam and to the public secondary school Rijnlands Lyceum (1964–1970) in Wassenaar.
 He studied Dutch law at Leiden University (1970–1978) in Leiden.